fedefabbri/DOM_WestMed/README.md

 # DOM_WestMed
-This repository includes the scripts used to analyse the temporam variability of the sociopolitical framework relevant for implementation of DOM in the Western Mediterranean Basin.
+Dynamic Ocean Management in the Western Mediterranean